mirinez/Portfolio/doc-portfolio.md

 ---

-## 3. styles.css — Styles
+## 3. styles.css - Styles

 The styles file is organized into **15 numbered sections**.
 It uses CSS custom properties (variables) to maintain consistency and enable dark mode cleanly, and loads local fonts to avoid external dependencies.

 ### Local Fonts (`@font-face`)

-Three typeface families declared locally — no Google Fonts, for better privacy and loading speed. `font-display: swap` prevents FOIT (flash of invisible text) and improves perceived performance.
+Three typeface families declared locally, no Google Fonts, for better privacy and loading speed. `font-display: swap` prevents FOIT (flash of invisible text) and improves perceived performance.

 | Font | Role |
 |---|---|